ritual-net/infernet-cloud/README.md

 	* Set `ext::auth::AuthConfig::allowed_redirect_urls` to the public-facing URL of your Infernet Cloud server (matching the `SERVER_HOST` environment variable from above).
 	* Set `ext::auth::AuthConfig::auth_signing_key` to a unique high-entropy value.
 	* Set `ext::auth::SMTPConfig::sender` to the email address to send verification emails from.
 Configure the other SMTP configuration values according to your email relay service as needed.
-	* Under `ext::auth::EmailPasswordProviderConfig`, set `require_verification` to `true` to require new accounts to verify their email address before logging in, otherwise set it to `false`.
+	* Under `ext::auth::EmailPasswordProviderConfig`, set `require_verification` to `true` to require new accounts to verify their email address before logging in; otherwise set it to `false`.
 	* Save [`dbschema/bootstrap/auth.edgeql`](dbschema/bootstrap/auth.edgeql).
 	* Apply changes to EdgeDB Auth settings: